avisekksarma/extract_ecommerce_info/README.md

     ```
     {
       "html_block": base64_encoded_form_of_html_block,
-      "model": [Optional] "llama3:8b" ( Choices are : "llama3:8b", "llama3:70b", "phi3:mini", "phi3:medium", "mistral", "gemma:2b", "gemma:7b")
+      "model": [Optional] Default: "llama3:8b" ( Choices are : "llama3:8b", "llama3:70b", "phi3:mini", "phi3:medium", "mistral", "gemma:2b", "gemma:7b")
-      "prompt": [Optional] (Don't put html_block in here, only prompt that will be above it.) """Using the given HTML block at the end, extract meaningful information and return in JSON format.
+      "prompt": [Optional] (Don't put html_block in here, only prompt that will be above it.)
+Default: """Using the given HTML block at the end, extract meaningful information and return in JSON format.
 And provide the output in JSON format very very strictly."""

     }
     ```